flprins/CORF3D_ACF/README.md

 This respository contains code for the project "CORF3D contour maps with application to Holstein cattle recognition using RGB and thermal images"

+If you have any questions on this repository or the related paper, feel free to [create an issue](https://github.com/ameybhole/CORF3D_HCR/issues/new) or [send me an email](amey.bhole77@gmail.com).
 #### Summary

 * [Introduction](#Introduction)